EmilienDupont/emiliendupont.github.io/_posts/2017-11-05-hello-test.md

 <img src="{{ site.url }}/imgs/optim_viz_rosenbrock.gif" style="align:center; margin: 0 auto; width:640px;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">All algorithms find the global minimum but through very different paths</p>

-While all algorithms converge to the optimum, the adaptive optimization algorithms approach the minimum from a very .
+While all algorithms converge to the optimum, the adaptive optimization algorithms approach the minimum through different paths.
 In higher dimensional problems, like in deep learning, different optimization algorithms will likely explore very different areas of parameter space.

 ---

+## Conclusion

-In general well tuned SGD with momentum works better than adaptive algorithms.
-However, it is difficult to change learning rate.
-To read more about optimization algorithms in deep learning I also recommend this great [blog post](http://ruder.io/optimizing-gradient-descent/index.html).
-It would also be interesting to modify the code to visualize more recent algorithms like [Eve](https://arxiv.org/abs/1611.01505) or [YellowFin](https://arxiv.org/abs/1706.03471) although it is unclear whether they would differ significantly from momentum SGD on these toy problems.
+Optimization algorithms can exhibit interesting behaviour, even on simple 2d functions.
+Of course, there are also many phenomena which we cannot hope to visualize on simple 2d problems.
+[Understanding](http://opt-ml.org/) and [visualizing](https://arxiv.org/abs/1712.09913) optimization in deep learning in general is an active area of research.
+New optimization algorithms are also being developed and it would be interesting to modify the code to visualize more recent algorithms like [Eve](https://arxiv.org/abs/1611.01505) or [YellowFin](https://arxiv.org/abs/1706.03471) although it is unclear whether they would differ significantly from momentum SGD on these toy problems.

+>For more visualizations like this, have a look at my [blocks](https://bl.ocks.org/EmilienDupont).

 <style>